-Children are welcomed on board but must be supervised by a responsible adult at all times.
+Children are welcome on board but must be supervised by a responsible adult at all times.

-There is a fully stocked bar serving tea/coffee/draft lagers, cider and bitter wines spirits and soft drinks.
+There is a fully stocked bar serving tea/coffee/draft lagers, cider, bitter, wines spirits and soft drinks.

 Coaches can drop off pick up just by the Georgina but must move away while the cruise is in progress.